junxit/us-congress-bills-113/metadata.md

 - 2014-06-09 — Mr. Duncan (SC) moved to suspend the rules and pass the bill, as amended.
 - 2014-06-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5139-5145)
 - 2014-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5139-5145)
+- 2014-06-10 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.